Canadian Railway Museum: Collection

 The museum underwent a significant expansion during the 2000s when the Angus Exhibit Pavilion opened.
 Some of the most valuable items were placed in the new pavilion, which became the main exhibition building.

 One of the most notable artifacts is former Canadian Pacific locomotive #2850, with a 4-6-4 wheel arrangement, known as a "Hudson type".
 In 1939, this particular locomotive was responsible for pulling the Royal train carrying King George VI and Queen Elizabeth on the westbound leg of their trip across Canada.
 Because of this, #2850 and all engines of its class (H1c/H1d #2820-2859, H1e #2860-2864), were redesignated as Royal Hudsons.
-Except for the H1a/H1b classes #2800-2819.
+This did not include the H1a/H1b classes #2800-2819.